bikashkumars/aws-architect/networking/readme.md

 3. Target can be igw and destination can be 0.0.0.0/0 (any) for public subnet
 4. Target can be nat and destination can be 0.0.0.0/0 (any) for private subnet

+Every route table contains a local route for communication within the VPC.
+This route is added by default to all route tables.
+If your VPC has more than one IPv4 CIDR block, your route tables contain a local route for each IPv4 CIDR block.

+When a subnet does not have an explicit routing table associated with it, the main routing table is used by default.
+On the Route tables page in the Amazon VPC console, you can view the main route table for a VPC by looking for Yes in the Main column.

 ![VPC](images/routing_table.JPG)

 # CIDR